junb29/yelp-sentiment-analysis/README.md

 - **Macro F1-score:** ~97%
 - **Evaluation:** Confusion matrix, classification report

+**Note:**
-* Both models use 20% of the entire dataset as test dataset (100,000 reviews)
+   - Both models use 20% of the entire dataset as test dataset (100,000 reviews)

-* Precision indicates how many were actually correct within all predicted positives/negatives
+   - Precision indicates how many were actually correct within all predicted positives/negatives

-* Recall indicates how many were correctly predicted within actual positives/negatives
+   - Recall indicates how many were correctly predicted within actual positives/negatives

 ### Misclassification Examples from Transformer Model